Topological and nonlinearity-induced thermalization in a PT-symmetric split-Langevin bath

-where $\Delta$ denotes the distance between the centers in the precompressed state, $\Theta(x)$ is the Heaviside function, and without loss of generality, we have set the strength of the force to unity.
-The Heaviside function represents the fact that when the center-of-mass distance is larger than its precompressed value, the spheres do not exert any force on each other; on the other hand, as the spheres get closer, they exert a repulsive force that is stronger than the Hooke’s law.
-This model becomes harmonic in the limit when the center-of-mass distance fluctuations are far smaller than the precompressed distance, i.e. $\Delta\rightarrow\infty$.
+where $Q_{12}\equiv\Delta-|q_1-q_2|$ is change from precompressed center-to-center distance $\Delta$, $M$ is mass of each sphere, and $g_{\mathrm{Hz}}$ is the strength of the contact force.
+The Heaviside function $\Theta$ represents the fact that when the center-of-mass distance is larger than its precompressed value $\Delta$, the spheres do not exert any force on each other; on the other hand, as the spheres get closer, they exert a repulsive force that is stronger than the Hooke’s law.
+For very small displacements $|q_1-q_2|\ll\Delta$, the Hertzian force reduces to the harmonic model with a spring constant $k_{\mathrm{Hz}}=3Mg_{\mathrm{Hz}}\sqrt{\Delta}/2$.
+Figure~\ref{fig:tanharm}b shows the inverse mean temperature of a chain of $N=9$ such spheres in the presence of the same split-Langevin as in Fig.~\ref{fig:tanharm}a.
+Once again, we see that if the chain thermalizes in the harmonic limit, $\Delta/q_T\gg 1$, then introducing nonlinearity by decreasing $\Delta$ does not affect the equilibrium temperature value ($m_0=3$, blue circles).
+However, if the harmonic chain does not thermalize, the Hertzian nonlinearity stabilizes the chain, with the steady-state temperature $\braket{T}\sim T_0$ when $\Delta/q_T\sim 1$ ($m_0=2$, red squares; $m_0=5$, black diamonds).

-Granular crystals - one and two dimensional configurations consisting of macroscopic, elastic spheres (or other shapes) – have emerged as a promising candidate for studying single-particle and nonlinear dynamics in a controlled and tunable setting~\cite{Porter2015,Chong2017}.
-One dimensional granular chains have been used to observe band structure~\cite{Porter2015}, solitary waves~\cite{English2005,Sen2008}, interface shock waves~\cite{Molinari2009}, breathers~\cite{Boechler2010,Chong2014}, and acoustic switches~\cite{Li2014}.
-The ability to address, excite, and track individual particles in these chains [28] suggests that a split-Langevin bath can be engineered in such chains more easily than in microscopic, naturally occurring chains.

-Figure~\ref{fig:tanharm}b shows the inverse mean temperature $1/k_B\braket{T}$ of a granular chain with $N=9$ precompressed masses with Hertzian interaction, random gain at site $n_0=1$, and viscous loss at site $m_0=2$ (red squares), $m_0=3$ (blue circles), and $m_0=5$ (black diamonds).
-At small $\Delta$, all split Langevin configurations reach a steady state with a similar mean temperature.
-As $\Delta$ increases, the effect of nonlinearity decreases, the normal mode mixing decreases, and we see that two of the three Langevin bath configurations (red squares and black diamonds) show increasing mean temperature that herald the divergent result in the purely harmonic limit.
-For a moderate $\Delta\sim3$, the mean temperatures for the divergent cases, $m_0=\{2,5\}$, are an order of magnitude larger than that of the steady-state case $m_0=3$.
-Thus, observation of the effects of a split Langevin bath in a granular chain is highly feasible.